What are RBC Avion points?

 Pro tips to get more value from Avion points

-• Check transfer bonuses before you move points.
-Transfer bonuses can instantly change what’s “best.”
+Check transfer bonuses before you move points.
+RBC runs Avios transfer bonuses roughly twice a year (typically 30% extra), which can instantly change what's "best."

 Bottom line